ghostFaceKillah/vslam/README.md

 ![render](imgs/gui.gif)

-If you want to quickly get into the meat of it, go to `vslam/frontend.py` and read `Frontend.track()` function - that's what gets called on every iteration.
+If you want to quickly get to the meat of it, go to `vslam/frontend.py` and read `Frontend.track()` function - that's what gets called on every iteration to resolve pose from image input.

 It works on top of
 data coming from kinda-easy-to-understand triangle-based scene rendering from scratch.